AbigailMcP/CV/README.md

 #### Analytical problem-solver
 For my degree, I focussed mainly on pure Mathematics, discovering a love for analytical, proof-based disciples.
 I excelled in subjects such as Complex Analysis, Logic and Maths by Computer - using **Matlab** to perform numerical analysis.

-My years as a tax adviser also played to my analytic strength - preparing me for life as a developer.
+My years as a tax adviser have also played to my analytical strength - preparing me for life as a developer.
 In my last project, I was responsible for analysing and modelling the tax effect of mis-sold financial products for a large high-street bank.
 My calculations had to take into account complex tax structures, and needed to stand up to legal scrutiny, being reviewed by independent financial regulators.

 ## Projects